 - To dissolve and remove oxygen, carbon dioxide, and other unwanted gases from a boiler’s feed water before it enters the boiler.

-- To raise the feed-water temperature before it goes into the boiler, making the boiler require less fuel to convert the water to steam.
+- To raise the feed water temperature before it goes into the boiler, making the boiler require less fuel to convert the water to steam.

-- To bolster performance and efficiency
+- To bolster performance and efficiency.

-- By eliminating untreated the pitting action of untreated water, boiler tubes, condensate lines, and process piping are useful for much longer.
+- By eliminating the pitting action of untreated water, boiler tubes, condensate lines, and process piping are useful for much longer.

-The deaeration process in a custom tray type deaerator from Kansas City Deaerator Company takes place in a stainless steel enclosure that eliminates any need for vessel lining or cladding, which ensures a long life with little maintenance.
+The deaeration process in a custom tray type deaerator from Kansas City Deaerator Company takes place in a stainless steel enclosure that eliminates any need for vessel lining or cladding, ensuring a long life with little maintenance.
 The company serves customers throughout the United States with deaerators, accessories, pumps, and ancillary equipment.